Advertiser Disclosure

 The new Starwood portfolio already includes 3 existing brands: Baccarat, 1 Hotels, and Treehouse.
 These brands operate high-end, well-regarded properties, such as the 1 Hotel South Beach in Miami and Baccarat Hotel New York.
 Sternlicht has also hinted at launching a fourth brand in the near future.

-Expansion plans are already underway, with 22 new properties in the pipeline through 2028, according to the New York Times.
+Expansion plans are already underway, with more than 40 new properties in the pipeline through 2028, according to a press release.
 Upcoming locations include a 1 Hotel in Seattle, a Treehouse in Miami, and a Baccarat in Rome.
 Saudi Arabia will also feature prominently in Starwood’s growth, with all 3 brands expected to debut there.

 While the current footprint is small — just 14 properties across 5 countries —this revival appears to be a passion project for Sternlicht, who described designing and branding hotels as “fun” and likened this effort to a musician aiming to create a second hit song.